ej2/python-quickbooks/README.rst

 QuickBooks OAuth
 ------------------------------------------------

-This library requires _intuit-oauth.
+This library requires `intuit-oauth`.
 Follow the `OAuth 2.0 Guide`_ for installation and to get connected to QuickBooks API.

 Accessing the API